About Me "Happiness can be found even in the darkest of times if one remembers to turn on the light" Albus Dumbledore

 Thank you for taking the time to consider me as your counsellor.
 In order for you to feel more comfortable about working with me here is a little bit of information about myself:

 I have lived in the Southwest all my life and love it!
 I have the added bonus of working as a counsellor in private practice in both rural and city settings.
 Alongside my own private practice I am a Specialist Mental Health Mentor at Bath University and work as an Affiliate Counsellor for Families for Children Adoption Agency providing individual support to adoptive parents.
-During the summer periods I can often be found working with young people as part of the National Citizen Service in the role of Welfare Officer/Wave Leader.
+During the summer periods I can often be found working with young people as part of the National Citizen Service in the role of Welfare Officer or offering Vision board workshops.

 Initially working as an Early Years Manager a change of career led me to work within social care.
 Experiencing a diverse range of emotional situations and issues arising from childhood trauma and everyday life in both children and adults I felt drawn to train as a counsellor in order to support those seeking help and clarity in the most difficult of times.
 Since qualifying with a BA (Hons) Degree in Integrative Counselling I have continued to build on my knowledge by attending a variety of professional development and post graduate level courses.
 I have experienced counselling from both sides; as a client and a therapist and am passionate about the benefits that counselling can offer.